3LawsRobotics/3laws/docs/sources/getting_started.rst

 Configuration through the Control Panel visual interface
 ************************************************************

-The 3Laws Supervisor is able to support several types of robots, but needs to connect to your system's data sources and sinks.
+The 3Laws Supervisor is able to support several types of robots, but needs to connect to the system's data sources and sinks.
 The configuration process aims to specify this type of information.
 The Supervisor does not have to run during the configuration step.
 It loads the configuration file at start-up, so it needs to be started **after** the configuration is created/updated.

 The initial view of the Control Panel is the "Configuration" page, which consists of sections (tabs) listed as **Credentials**, **Robot Model**, **Supervisor**, **Localization**, and **Perception**.
 The details of the contents of each of these pages are linked below.